 - (1) Fees for professional services performed by Deloitte for the audit of our annual financial statements and review of financial statements included in our Form 10-Q filings, internal control attestation procedures, statutory audits of foreign subsidiary financial statements and other services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Fees for assurance and related services performed by Deloitte that are reasonably related to the performance of the audit or review of our financial statements.
-This includes employee benefit plan and compensation plan audits, independent service auditors' reports, attestation procedures related to securities offerings, and other attestations by Deloitte. - (3) Fees for professional services performed by Deloitte with respect to tax compliance work and tax planning and advice services.
-This includes review of original and amended tax returns for the Company and its consolidated subsidiaries, refund claims, and payment planning and tax audit assistance. - (4) Fees for professional services performed by Deloitte with respect to assessments of climate reporting readiness.
+This includes employee benefit plan and compensation plan audits, independent service auditors' reports, attestation procedures related to securities offerings, other attestations. - (3) Fees for professional services performed by Deloitte with respect to tax compliance work and tax planning and advice services.
+This includes review of original and amended tax returns for the Company and its consolidated subsidiaries, refund claims, and payment planning and tax audit assistance. - (4) Fees for professional services performed by Deloitte with respect to assessment of climate reporting readiness and financial systems implementation assistance, and subscription fees to the Deloitte online accounting research platform.